Mental Health Care/Addiction

 • Methadone, tablet or liquid.

-The BOP medical staff often encourage MAT participants to get an injection because a) it is easier to maintain (since they are administered less often) and b) they believe strips and tablets are too easily diverted for illicit use.
+The BOP medical staff often encourage MAT participants to get an injection because a) it is administered less often and thus is an easier schedule to maintain when staffing is short and b) they believe strips and tablets are too easily diverted for illicit use.

 The advantages and disadvantages of each medication type require a thoughtful discussion between recipient and pharmacist before treatment is initiated.
 The bottom line: According to the BOP’s own clinical guidance, “There is no ‘one size fits all’ approach to opioid-use disorder.
 Determination of which medication to use should be based on the recipients’ past treatment history, current state of illness and preference [emphasis added], after being informed of risks versus benefits.”